 The executive summary provides a summary of the ratings and scores for each performance measure and the overall rating of the Commission based on the cumulative score in accordance with HAPES.
 The executive summary also describes the outcomes based on the final rating.
-Note that the ratings-based outcomes in HAPES do not appropriately apply to the Commission (as the Board intended the outcomes https://boe.hawaii.gov/About/Documents/Charter%20Schools/Hawaii%20Authorizer%20Performance%20Evaluati on%20System%20(adopted%202019-05-02).pdf.
+Note that the ratings-based outcomes in HAPES do not appropriately apply to the Commission (as the Board intended the outcomes to apply to other non-statutorily established authorizers who enter into an authorizing contract with the Board), and the Board has made any necessary adjustments accordingly.

-HAPES is available here:
+1 HAPES is available here: